 Scales the document by exactly 50%, 66.6%, 150% or 200%, then (optionally) runs the Scale Patterns to 100% script and appropriate Mask Feather scaling script.
 Astute readers will also note that these actions take a history snapshot before scaling, so even if things go horribly wrong, you should be able to recover.
 Things won’t go horribly wrong if your document is built for scaling though — the snapshot is just an extra precaution.

-Scales the document to the various icon sizes needed for iOS, then (optionally) runs the Scale Patterns to 100% script.
+Scales the document to the various icon sizes needed for iOS or Android, then (optionally) runs the Scale Patterns to 100% script.

 Creates a 300×400 pixel marquee selection.
 Move the selection as desired, and run the action again to have the selection copied to a new document, ready to be saved as a PNG and uploaded to Dribbble for the world to see.